How to Build an IKEA PAX Wardrobe Without Damaging the Wall

 Step 5: Mark the wall through the bracket hole

-With the cabinet positioned where you want it (use the spirit level to confirm vertical), reach inside and mark the wall through the bracket hole with a sharp pencil.
-Pull the cabinet 200 mm forward to give yourself room to drill.
+With the cabinet positioned exactly where you want it (use the spirit level to confirm vertical), reach inside and mark the wall through the bracket hole with a sharp pencil.
+Then pull the cabinet 200 mm forward — gives you room to drill without smashing the drill chuck into the back of the carcass.

 Step 6: Decide — stud hit or toggle?

-Look at your pencil mark vs the stud lines you marked in Step 2.
-Is your pencil mark within 30 mm of a stud?
-If yes, slide the bracket along its cabinet-side channel until it lines up exactly with the stud, re-mark, drill and screw direct.
+Look at your pencil mark vs the stud lines from Step 2.
+Is your mark within 30 mm of a stud line?
+If yes, slide the bracket along its cabinet-side channel until it lines up exactly with the stud, re-mark, then drill and screw direct into timber.

-If the bracket can’t reach a stud no matter how you slide it, use a Snaptoggle.
-Don’t use the supplied IKEA wall plug — it’s designed for 16 mm European drywall and pulls out of 10 mm Aussie Gyprock under any lateral load.
+If the bracket genuinely can’t reach a stud no matter how you slide it — happens about a third of the time — you’ll need a Snaptoggle.
+Right, here’s the thing about the supplied IKEA plug: it’s a soft foam expansion plug designed for 16 mm European drywall.
+In our 10 mm Gyprock it pulls out under any lateral load.
+Don’t use it.
+Ever.
+Bin it the moment you open the bag.

 Step 7: Stud fix — drill 3 mm pilot, drive 40 mm wood screw

 Pilot hole 3 mm into the stud.
-Drive a 40 mm #8 wood screw through the bracket into the stud.
-Don’t use the IKEA-supplied screw if you’ve got the choice — the supplied screw is a coarse-thread chipboard screw that binds in timber studs.
+Drive a 40 mm #8 wood screw through the bracket.
+Don’t use the IKEA-supplied screw if you’ve got the choice — it’s a coarse-thread chipboard screw that binds in timber studs and the head shears off easily under torque.
+A proper Bunnings or Mitre 10 wood screw is about 30 cents and infinitely better.

 Step 8: Toggle fix (if no stud) — 12 mm hole, Snaptoggle

-One Snaptoggle holds 73 kg in 10 mm plasterboard — more than enough for the lateral tip-over load PAX exerts.
-Two Snaptoggles (use both bracket hole positions if your bracket has two) is bulletproof.
+One Snaptoggle holds 73 kg in 10 mm plasterboard — way more than the lateral tip-over load PAX exerts.
+Two Snaptoggles (use both bracket hole positions if your bracket has them) is bulletproof.
+I’ve seen these in 20-year-old installs come out cleaner than the day they went in.

 Step 9: Push cabinet back, anchor screw home

-Slide cabinet back to the wall.
+Slide the cabinet back against the wall.
 Reach inside, snug the anchor screw fully tight.
-The cabinet should now resist a firm pull-out at the top — give it a tug to confirm.
+The cabinet should now resist a firm pull-out at the top — give it a proper tug to confirm.
+Not a gentle wiggle, an actual tug.
+If it moves more than 2-3 mm, your anchor isn’t holding properly and you need to investigate before you load it with clothes.

 Step 10: Hang the doors and adjust